jbe/laydown/README.md

     #       | |           | oo     |
     #'''''''''''''''''''''''''''''******

-Laydown is a simple template language for defining quick HTML5 layouts in Ruby.
-Never write the same old boilerplate again.
+Bored of writing the same html boilerplate every time you make a new app?

+How about something like this?

     # $ gem install laydown